jake31may/intro-to-matlab/_episodes/02_motivation.md

 ## Why NOT MATLAB?

 MATLAB is not open-source, and toolboxes are incredibly expensive.
-If you plan on ever leaving academia and programming for yourself, or for your own company, you should not learn MATLAB (as you will have to pay huge amounts to avoid wasting your language-specific knowledge).
+If you plan on ever leaving academia and programming for yourself, or your own company, you should not learn MATLAB (as you will have to pay huge amounts to avoid wasting your language-specific knowledge).
 In addition, outside of engineering, MATLAB is less commonly used.